getlago/lago-java-client/docs/InvoicesApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     InvoicesApi apiInstance = new InvoicesApi(defaultClient);
-    UUID id = UUID.fromString("1a901a90-1a90-1a90-1a90-1a901a901a90"); // UUID | ID of the existing Lago Invoice
+    UUID lagoId = UUID.fromString("1a901a90-1a90-1a90-1a90-1a901a901a90"); // UUID | Unique identifier assigned to the invoice within the Lago application.
+This ID is exclusively created by Lago and serves as a unique identifier for the invoice’s record within the Lago system.
-    InvoiceInput invoiceInput = new InvoiceInput(); // InvoiceInput | Update an existing invoice try {
+    InvoiceUpdateInput invoiceUpdateInput = new InvoiceUpdateInput(); // InvoiceUpdateInput | Update an existing invoice try {
-      Invoice result = apiInstance.updateInvoice(id, invoiceInput);
+      Invoice result = apiInstance.updateInvoice(lagoId, invoiceUpdateInput);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling InvoicesApi#updateInvoice");